-[II] START: This position is for starting the engine.
-The switch returns to ON [II] when you let go of the key.
+III START: This position is for starting the engine.
+The switch returns to ON III when you let go of the key.

-➢Ignition Switch
+≥ Ignition Switch

-You cannot take the key out unless the shift lever is in $[\ensuremath{\mathbb{P}}].$
+You cannot take the key out unless the shift lever is

-If you open the driver's door when the key is in LOCK o or ACCESSORY , a warning buzzer will sound to remind you to take the key out.
+If you open the driver's door when the key is in LOCK or ACCESSORY I, a warning buzzer will sound to remind you to take the key out.

-If the key won't turn from LOCK O to ACCESSORY \fbox{I} , turn the key while moving the steering wheel left and right.
+If the key won't turn from LOCK 0 to ACCESSORY T, turn the key while moving the steering wheel left and right.
 The steering wheel will unlock, allowing the key to turn.

-Turn Signals
+Right Turn

-The turn signals can be used when the ignition switch is in ON II.
+The turn signals can be used when the ignition switch is in ON \boxed{II} .